DAT158 Machine Learning Engineering and Advanced Algorithms

 The course has two parts, 5 credits each.

-Over the past few years the field of artificial intelligence has gone through a dramatic development.
-Computer's abilities to recognize objects in images have gone from being practically useless to reach what can be called "human level"; from limited ability to understand and synthesize text and speech to wide use of personal digital assistants; from amateur level at chess, poker, Go and Dota to beating world champions; from driving assistance to self-driving cars.
+Over the past few years, the field of artificial intelligence has gone through a dramatic development.
+Computer's abilities to recognize objects in images have gone from rarely resulting in useful systems to forming a fundamental component of many widespread products; from a limited ability to understand and synthesize text, speech, images, and video to widespread use of personal digital assistants and generative models; from an amateur level at chess, poker, Go and Dota to beating world champions; from simple driving assistance to autonomous vehicles.

-The course provides a practical, project-based, hands-on exploration of the fundamentals of machine learning, focusing on solving real-life problems.
+The course provides a practical, project-based, engineering-oriented, hands-on exploration of the fundamentals of machine learning engineering, focusing on solving real-life problems.

-By the end of the course you will have a solid understanding of the main algorithms and ideas in machine learning, including good practical intuitions.
-You'll have experience with tackling real-world problems using standard workflows and modern tools and frameworks from data analysis and machine learning.
-You'll also be familiar with the limitations of machine learning, when it's applicable, and how it relates to the ultimate objectives in artificial intelligence.
+By the end of the course, you will have a solid understanding of the main algorithms and ideas in machine learning, including good practical intuitions.
+You'll have experience tackling real-world problems using standard workflows and modern tools and frameworks from data analysis, software engineering, and machine learning.
+You'll also be familiar with the limitations of machine learning, when it's applicable, and how it relates to the ultimate objectives of artificial intelligence.

-In the course one will get an introduction to advanced and well-known algorithms within different fields.
-Different types of problem solving and recursive thinking will also be given in the lectures.
-In addition, different aspects of complexity theory with emphasis on the classes P and NP together with approximate solutions based on NP-complete problems.
+In the course, one will get an introduction to advanced and well-known algorithms within different fields.
+Different types of problem-solving and recursive thinking will also be given in the lectures.
+In addition, different aspects of complexity theory with an emphasis on the classes P and NP together with approximate solutions based on NP-complete problems.

 - Able to explain fundamental machine learning concepts and algorithms, and their implementation